Notes on the Geography of The West Bank: Southern Countryside

 On the other side of Betar Illit is Nahalin, where bare rock has been blasted into terraces for fruit trees.
 Passersby are welcome to take a plum: the owner says that in so doing they are "eating for the soul of my father."

-Here, near Herodion, is the kind of home occupied by families from generation to generation on the West Bank.
+Here, near Herodion, is the kind of home traditionally occupied by families from generation to generation on the West Bank.
 It contains the architectural germ or basic cellular unit that was expanded to form all the larger indigenous buildings of the West Bank.
-The massive walls are comprised of inner and outer walls of finished stone separated by a thermal layer of rubble.
+The massive walls are comprised of inner and outer walls of cut stone separated by a thermal layer of rubble.
 The roof is domed.
 The stone was probably quarried from the hole that become the family cistern.

 Nearby, there is an older home with a basement bedroom.
 All the bedding is folded up and stashed behind the curtain.